SafakB/ozteksms-appwrite-function/README.md

-# ⚡ PHP Starter Function
+# ⚡ OZTEK SMS API FOR APPWRITE FUNCTIONS

 Oztek SMS company is prepared for SMS sending.
 This function can work on Appwrite 🚀